mszegedy/plea/story/ch-1.md

 Alexey barely even noticed her disappear through the door.
 He was still trying to figure out what any of this meant.
 Her mother was trying to exert _some_ kind of pressure on him, or otherwise draw him back into her control, but if it wasn't about his body, then…?
 Alexey Pankratyevitch may not, in fact, have been too good for Ryzhaya internal politics.

-"Alexey?"
+"Alexey Pankratyevitch?"

 He yelped.

 "Sorry!
 I didn't mean to startle you.
-Alexey, would you mind if I took your vitals?"
+Alexey Pankratyevitch, would you mind if I took your vitals?"

 It was the nurse from before.
 He relaxed, and rubbed his forehead.
 Then he noticed his hands had several new mosquito bites on them.
 He scratched at them a little.
 He really wanted to get out of here.